ExcelFunctions.net Logo

 PRODUCT( number1, [number2], ... )

-where the number arguments are a set of numbers (or arrays of numbers) that you want to find the product of.
-These can be supplied to the function either directly, as values returned from other functions, or as references to cells containing numeric values.
+where the number arguments are a set of numbers (or arrays of numbers) that you want to calculate the product of.

-In Excel 2007 or 2010, you can enter up to 255 number arguments to the Excel Product function, but in Excel 2003, the function can only accept up to 30 arguments.
+In current versions of Excel (Excel 2007 and later), you can enter up to 255 number arguments to the Excel Product function, but in Excel 2003, the function will only accept up to 30 arguments.
+However, each argument can consist of an array of values or a range of cells, each of which can contain many values.

 The table below shows which values are included in the Excel Product Function calculation, and which values are ignored or produce errors: